-If you want your blog to become a business, then plan it as if it is one.
-If you don’t want it to become a business, then simply don’t.
+If you want your blog to thrive and become a business, then plan it as if it is one.
 It’s not as hectic as it may sound.
 It’s small things like planning how you are going to market it, which platforms you will use, how often you will post, who your target audience is and how you will reach them.
-Things like that.

-Plan your theme, your hosting platform and all those details, and you will realize that you will look like a pro even when you are novice at blogging.
+Plan your theme, your hosting platform, and all those details, and you will realize that you will look like a pro even when you are a novice at blogging.

 So research, research, research!

 Find fellow bloggers to partner up with, befriend, follow and support.
-These connections will help you grow as blogger and also helps you to learn from others and get inspiration from them.
-The best places to find these connections are on social media.
+These connections will help you grow as a blogger and also helps you to learn from others and get inspiration from them.
+The best places to find these connections are on social media especially on Twitter.

 Be active and use hashtags to reach more people.

 Here’s a brief guide for my most preferred platforms:

 First of all, switch your Pinterest account to a business account, if you intend to use it to drive traffic to your blog.
 Follow other bloggers especially those in your niche.
 Share your posts’ pins (high-quality ones please) and re-pin other bloggers’ pins so that they can do the same for yours.
 Next, look for group boards where you can promote your pins and ask the admins to add you.
 Once they’ve added you, you will be able to reach more people by pinning through those boards.